What is an informational text

 - Preventive measures.

-The subheadings should be connected logically and correspond to the topic.
+Subheadings should be connected logically and correspond to the theme.
 Now you can write a draft of the future text.

-Many authors create it after writing a text, as it is easier to summarize the material that way.
-There is no universal solution here, as every author is unique.
+Many authors create it after writing a text, as it is easier to summarize the material.
+There is no universal solution, because each author is unique.
 The main thing to remember is that it should be catchy, compact, and fully disclose the essence.

 Remember!
-Do not use a period after the title.
-An exclamation point or question mark may be used, but it is better not to.
+Do not put a period after the title.
+An exclamation point or question mark is allowed, although it is better not to do so.

 Formatting text

-To make the material readable, it is diluted with figures, interesting facts or illustrative material.
-Long blocks and sentences tire the eye, so it's better to compose them in five or seven sentences.
-Long and short paragraphs should be alternated, so the text looks more attractive.
-The most valuable information should be in short paragraphs, so the reader is more likely to find it and he will be motivated to review the article.
-Excerpts from documents are arranged in the form of a quotation.
+To make the material readable, it is diluted with numbers, interesting facts, or illustrative material.
+Large blocks and sentences tire the eye, so they are better made up of five or seven sentences.
+Long and short paragraphs should alternate, so the text looks more attractive.
+The most valuable information should be in short paragraphs, so the reader is more likely to find it and he will be motivated to read the article.
+Excerpts from documents are made in the form of a quotation.
 They are combined with a background image, which perfectly complements the text.

 This is a thorough verification of the facts described.
-It is done to minimize the risk of providing inaccurate information.
-Speculation, fakes and rumours have no place in an informative article.
+It is done to minimize the risk of inaccurate information.
+Speculation, fakes, and rumors have no place in an informational article.
 Accurate data is taken from primary sources.
-Professional terms are checked in special dictionaries in order to present their meaning accurately.
-Scientific publications and specialist media are also reviewed where possible.
-Pictures need to be checked as well.
-There must be no traces of photoshop and no watermarks.
+Professional terms are checked with special dictionaries to accurately represent their meaning.
+If possible, scientific publications and specialized media are studied.
+Pictures need to be verified as well.
+There must be no traces of photoshop and watermarks.

-It is necessary to check the endings, punctuation, correct hyphenation and absence of unnecessary spaces.
-Complex sentences should be simplified.
-If possible, de-particular and participle clauses should be excluded, as they make reading difficult.
-Any words without which the material does not lose its meaning should be removed.
+It is necessary to check the endings, punctuation, correct hyphenation, and absence of extra spaces.
+Complex sentences are simplified.
+If possible, exclude participles and adjective clauses, as they complicate the reading.
+Any words without which the material will not lose its meaning should be removed.
 The text will become shorter, the concentration of useful information will increase, and the amount of "water" will decrease.
 This also applies to stop words.
 They interfere with reading, making the article "viscous".

 Conclusion

-Informative articles should be concise, informative, useful and solve readers' problems.
+News articles should be concise, informative, useful, and solve readers' problems.
 They should answer users' questions and present information in an easy and interesting way.
-The maximum amount of useful information should be provided with a minimum amount of text.
+They should provide as much useful information as possible with as little text as possible.